Referencefunction (Attributes 1)

 By default, a function will simplify the result of its evaluation.
 To reduce or eliminate the simplification, one can specify a different value for simplify.

-The simplify atttribute has four options:
+The simplify attribute has five options:

 • simplify="none": no simplification.